martijnimhoff/heimdall/readme.md

 - rename Scan to Check.
 Because a Watcher Checks a Trigger to find out if the trigger needs to be triggered.
 These checks are stored so you can see what happened in the past.
 - Merge functionality of Triggers into a Watcher.
 It seems most watchers only will have one trigger.
 - Add a mailhog docker container for local development
+- fix dotenv in frontend
+- rewrite as much as possible to TS

 ## how to: